-- A 3.0 unweighted cumulative GPA - Satisfactory scores on the College Placement Test (PERT) or PSAT/SAT/ACT. - Search for classes Work with your counselor to complete the permission form. - Transportation to classes at SPC.
+- A 3.0 unweighted cumulative GPA - Satisfactory scores on the College Placement Test. - Search for classes Work with your counselor to complete the permission form. - Transportation to classes at SPC.

 To remain in the Dual Enrollment program, you must maintain a high school GPA of 3.0 and college GPA of 2.0.